 Moreover, you can only use the cellular connection to send text messages and distress signals because it does not support voice calling over the cellular network.
 It may be a huge letdown for many but it is what it is.

-Apart from that, it also supports a built-in GPS chip, which is helpful in tracking locations without using your smartphone.
+Apart from that, this watch also supports a built-in GPS chip, which is helpful in tracking locations without using your smartphone.
 Also, the price is quite reasonable for this watch, it’s among one of the cheapest smartwatches from Garmin and also a good cheap standalone smartwatch if you ignore the voice calling feature.

 You can also pay directly from this smartwatch itself because it supports contactless payments.
 Overall, for the price, this Garmin smartwatch is a good option if you prefer text over calls.